 - Three (in North Dakota, Colorado, and Oklahoma) target protests that shut down pipelines, a clear act of property vandalism that affects the livelihoods of a significant segment of each state’s economy.

 - Nine (in Florida, Georgia, Iowa, Michigan, Minnesota, Mississippi, South Dakota, Tennessee, and Washington) target obstruction of traffic on public roads, airports and railways.
-The Supreme Court in 2014 unanimously upheld a Massachusetts law cracking down on protests in a “buffer zone” around abortion clinics, and while it is well-established that anti-abortion protestors have fewer free speech rights than protestors on other issues, it’s hard to see how blocking traffic on public property can’t be against the law.
+The Supreme Court in 2014 unanimously struck down a Massachusetts law cracking down on protests in a “buffer zone” around abortion clinics, so there are some limits to what can be done in this area (even as to anti-abortion protestors, who are typically granted fewer free speech rights than protestors on other issues), but even recognizing some First Amendment limits, it’s hard to see how blocking traffic on public property can’t be against the law.
 You’ll recall that members of Chris Christie’s administration were convicted of federal crimes on the theory that slowing down traffic was a violation of civil rights and a threat to public safety.